modular-magician/terraform-provider-google-beta/website/docs/r/folder_access_approval_settings.html.markdown

   Empty active_key_version indicates that a Google-managed key should be used for signing.
   This property will be ignored if set by an ancestor of the resource, and new non-empty values may not be set.

+* `invalid_key_version` -
+  (Optional)
+  If the field is true, that indicates that there is some configuration issue with the active_key_version configured on this Folder (e.g. it doesn't exist or the Access Approval service account doesn't have the correct permissions on it, etc.) This key version is not necessarily the effective key version at this level, as key versions are inherited top-down.

 ## Attributes Reference